 The high school provides summer school for credit recovery.
-Students are able to recover up to 2 classes during a two week period.
+Students are able to recover/earn credits during a two-week period and through other educational partnerships that may be available.
 Students are selected for summer school by administration.

 It shall be the responsibility of the superintendent to implement this policy.